Solving the Mystery of the Mystery Books Genre

 • Lady Darby series by Anna Lee Huber

-• Chronicles Of Brother Cadfael series by Ellis Peters
+• Chronicles of Brother Cadfael series by Ellis Peters

 • Lady Emily series by Tasha Alexander